 - Bedside Shift Report occurs in the morning and evening, is performed at the bedside and includes the patient.
 The purpose of Bedside Shift Report is to ensure a safe hand-off of care between nurses by involving the patient and family and improve the patient experience.

 - Intentional rounding

 - How to use:

 - Call light

-- Bed control

-- Phone

 - TV

+- Bed controlPhone

 - Internet services

 - Other equipment you may need

 - How our staff keeps you safe:

-- Hand hygiene when entering and leaving your room
+- · Hand hygiene when entering and leaving your room

 - Your fall prevention plan

 - Restroom location

 - How to store valuables and medications if you cannot send them home with a responsible person

 - Please let staff know as soon as possible if you have any personal preferences in the way we provide care or interact with you, such as religious preferences, gendering, dietary restrictions related to allergies or personal preferences.

 - Visitation

-See the latest Visitation Guidelines at nghs.com/visitation.
+- See the latest visitation guidelines at nghs.com/visitation.

+- Get Well

+- Get Well is a patient education and infotainment experience designed to engage, empower and inform patients and families throughout their stay at Northeast Georgia Medical Centers.
+Your care team may assign education and safety videos through Get Well; these videos are typically three to five minutes long.
+Patients and families can access Get Well 24-hours a day from the in-room television or from your own personal smartphone or tablet.
+If you have questions about Get Well, please ask your care team.